Boston (novel): Synopsis

 The Boston police strike.
 Betty stays on in Budapest and Cornelia returns.
 Only Vanzetti and the anarchists want to learn what she has seen.
 She attends Christmas celebrations with the Thornwells and the Brinis.
-Both comment on reports of a payroll holdup in Bridgewater.
+Both comment on reports of a payroll holdup in Braintree.
 Anarchists are being deported.
 Hundreds are arrested and Cornelia works on their behalf.
 Vanzetti is working on propaganda, believes anarchist mail bombs are the work of provocateurs, and describes how torture makes anarchists swear to false confessions.
 Betty has lost her chaperon, so Cornelia will join her for a vacation on the Italian lakes.
-As Cornelia is sailing to Europe, Vanzetti is arrested for the Bridgewater holdup.
+As Cornelia is sailing to Europe, Vanzetti is arrested for the Braintree holdup.